 Hike the Historical Towpath Pramdragerstien in Jutland

-The two rivers continue in each their direction down the vaguely sloping terrain, the River Guden north-eastbound and Skjernåen westbound.
+The two rivers continue in each direction down the vaguely sloping terrain, the River Guden north-eastbound and Skjernåen westbound.
 Notably, the River Guden outperforms Skjernåen in being the longest of the two (150 km / 93 miles).

 The history of the towpath Trækstien / Pramdragerstien in Jutland

-Just south of the bridge you will pass the location of the old ferry-place.
+Just south of the bridge, you will pass the location of the old ferry place.

 The towpath, Trækstien, also known as Pramdragerstien (‘pramdrager’ is the Danish term for the people pulling the barges up the river), is the historical towpath along the River Guden in Jutland between Randers and Silkeborg across meadows, fields and forests.